Marriage and Bankruptcy

 Several official bankruptcy forms require information about both the debtor and the debtor’s spouse.

 Schedule I is where debtors report their income.
 The instructions for Schedule I say, “If you are married and your spouse is living with you, include information about your spouse even if your spouse is not filing with you.
-If you are separated and your spouse is not filing with you, do not include information about your spouse.”
+If you are separated, and your spouse is not filing with you, do not include information about your spouse.”

 On the Statement of Financial Affairs, both Debtor 1 and Debtor 2’s income (that is, debtor and debtor’s spouse who is filing jointly) must be listed—for the current calendar year, and the two previous calendar years.

 On another form, commonly called the means test (officially the Chapter 7 Statement of Your Current Monthly Income), debtors must state whether they are married, unmarried, or separated.
-If debtors are separated and not filing with their spouses, debtors must swear under oath that they are not living apart just to dodge the means test requirements.
-The means test is what helps determine whether a debtor may file under Chapter 7 or Chapter 13.
+If debtors are separated and not filing with their spouses, debtors must swear under oath that they are not living apart to dodge the means test requirements.
+The means test helps determine whether a debtor may file under Chapter 7 or Chapter 13.

 If you and your spouse are separated, you can still file a joint bankruptcy case together, but you would have to file another schedule called Schedule J-2, Expenses for Separate Household of Debtor 2.
 This lists the expenses that a debtor’s spouse has in a separate household.